On the Global Convergence of Risk-Averse Natural Policy Gradient Methods with Expected Conditional Risk Measures: Abstract

 \section{Abstract}

-Risk-sensitive reinforcement learning (RL) has become a popular tool to control the risk of uncertain outcomes and ensure reliable performance in various sequential decision-making problems.
-While policy gradient methods have been developed for risk-sensitive RL, it remains unclear if these methods enjoy the same global convergence guarantees as in the risk-neutral case \cite{bhandari2019global,mei2020global,agarwal2021theory,cen2022fast}.
-In this paper, we consider a class of dynamic time-consistent risk measures, called Expected Conditional Risk Measures (ECRMs), and derive policy gradient updates for ECRM-based objective functions.
-Under both constrained direct parameterization and unconstrained softmax parameterization, we provide global convergence {and iteration complexities} of the corresponding risk-averse policy gradient algorithms.
-We further test risk-averse variants of REINFORCE \cite{williams1992simple} {and actor-critic algorithms \cite{konda1999actor}} to demonstrate the efficacy of our method and the importance of risk control.
+Risk-sensitive reinforcement learning (RL) has become a popular tool for controlling the risk of uncertain outcomes and ensuring reliable performance in highly stochastic sequential decision-making problems.
+While it has been shown that policy gradient methods can find globally optimal policies in the risk-neutral setting \citep{mei2020global,agarwal2021theory,cen2022fast,bhandari2024global}, it remains unclear if the risk-averse variants enjoy the same global convergence guarantees.
+In this paper, we consider a class of dynamic time-consistent risk measures, named Expected Conditional Risk Measures (ECRMs), and derive natural policy gradient (NPG) updates for ECRMs-based RL problems. {We provide global optimality and iteration complexity of the proposed risk-averse NPG algorithm with softmax parameterization and entropy regularization under both exact and inexact policy evaluation.
+Furthermore, we test our risk-averse NPG algorithm on a stochastic Cliffwalk environment to demonstrate the efficacy of our method.}